cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 ~~~

-If you are not using Active Record or another ORM and are instead instantiating your adapter client directly, your code would like something like this:
+If you are instantiating your adapter client directly, rather than using the active record pattern or another object-relation mapping (ORM) technique, your code would like something like this:

 ~~~ruby